 David E. Miller (’96) is a graduate student in experimental particle physics at Purdue University, where he received his M.S. in 2000.
 He is now based at the Lawrence Livermore National Laboratory while conducting research at Fermilab..

-Kalie Miller (’12) is a stress analyst working on the KC-46 tanker program with the Boeing company in Everett, Washington.
+Kalie Miller (’12) is a structural analyst working on the KC-46 tanker program with the Boeing company in Everett, Washington.

 Iad Mirshad (’89) is an applications engineer with Therma-Wave, Inc., a maker of metrology systems in Fremont.
 He earned a Ph.D. in experimental nuclear physics at the University of California, Davis in 1995.